-Gov. Northam expected to discuss Virginia's plans for Phase 3 of reopening
+Gov. Northam outlines plans for Phase 3 of Virginia’s reopening, Spanish COVID-19 update provided

 Overnight summer camps, most indoor entertainment venues, amusement parks, fairs, and carnivals will remain closed in Phase Two.

-You can find the full Phase 2 guidelines for specific sectors HERE.
+.
 The order at that link details mandatory requirements and recommendations for all sectors, including, for instance, the specific signage requirements for restaurants.

 Updates from Gov. Northam's June 2 briefing